needkg/DayNightPvP/README.md

 - Vault Support: With Vault support, you can determine if players should lose money upon dying during PvP and if the killer will receive the reward.

+- WorldGuard Support: Easily define whether a WorldGuard region should have PvP enabled even during the day.

 # Metrics